bharathGitUser/bharathgituser.github.io/_pages/about.md

 <a name="currentwork"></a>
 # New!
-* Nokia issues press release on our live trial of the 5G RAN controller.
-This controller was built together by ATT and Nokia (I am the product owner from the ATT side) and has been open-sourced through ORAN.
+* Nokia issues <a href="https://www.nokia.com/about-us/news/releases/2020/06/18/nokia-and-att-run-successful-trial-of-the-ran-intelligent-controller-over-commercial-5g/">press release</a> on our live trial of the 5G RAN controller.
+I was part of the team that built this controller along with Nokia and we have open-sourced it through ORAN.
-* Work on multi-site state management (MUSIC) released as part of the Open-network Automation Platform (ONAP) and accepted at VLDB and ICDCS 2020.
+* Work on multi-site state management (MUSIC) <a href="https://www.onap.org/announcement/2020/06/18/onaps-6th-release-frankfurt-available-now-most-comprehensive-secure-and-collaborative-software-to-accelerate-5g-deployments">released</a> as part of the Open-network Automation Platform (ONAP) and accepted at <a href="https://bharathgituser.github.io/files/metric_vldb_2020.pdf">VLDB</a> and <a href="https://bharathgituser.github.io/files/music_icdcs_2020.pdf">ICDCS</a> 2020.
-* Measurement study of augmented reality on celullar networks selected as a best paper finalist at IEEE SECON 2020.
+* Measurement <a href="https://bharathgituser.github.io/files/ar_secon_2020.pdf">study</a> of augmented reality on celullar networks selected as a best paper finalist at IEEE SECON 2020.